 For example, when someone joins your list, an email series is triggered to onboard them and help them get to know you.
 When someone buys your course, they’re automatically sent login credentials and a welcome message.

-With email automations, you can grow your list of students or members and automatically follow-up with them as they work their way through your course or membership.
-Kajabi's email automations are easy to use and feature an intuitive drag-and-drop interface — no programming experience necessary.
+With email automation, you can grow your list of students or members and automatically follow up with them as they work their way through your course or membership.
+Kajabi's email automation is easy to use and features an intuitive drag-and-drop interface — no programming experience is necessary.

-Using Kajabi's built-in marketing automations, you can also segment your list according to the criteria you specify.
+Using Kajabi's built-in marketing automation, you can also segment your list according to the criteria you specify.

 Want to target beginners versus more advanced students or members?
 Kajabi lets you tag and target users according to your own specific criteria, so you can ensure that you’re sending the right message to the right people at the right time.